Cybersecurity in Healthcare: vulnerabilities, trends and challenges

 Global risk and compliance

 Degree in Chemistry (UAB) and PhD in Organic Chemistry (UB).
 After working for many years as a researcher in Medical Chemistry projects, I had the opportunity to delve into the world of innovation in the health sector.
-At I3PT I work in the Innovation Unit as a manager of health innovation projects.All entries by: Maria Garrido
+At I3PT I work in the Innovation Unit as a manager of health innovation projects.All stories by: Maria Garrido